0xPolygon/polygon-edge-docs/docs/configuration/set-up-hashicorp-vault.md

 This article assumes that a functioning instance of the Hashicorp Vault server **is already set up**.

-Additionally, it is required that the Hashicorp Vault server being used for the Polygon SDK should have **enabled KV storage**.
+Additionally, it is required that the Hashicorp Vault server being used for the Polygon Edge should have **enabled KV storage**.

 Required information before continuing:
 * **The server URL** (the API URL of the Hashicorp Vault server)